AWS Services Overview – Whitepaper – Certification

 • is a managed Distributed Denial of Service (DDoS) protection service that safeguards web applications running on AWS.

-• provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
+• provides always-on detection and automatic inline mitigations that minimize application downtime and latency.

 AWS WAF